sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 # print(MSLE)
 ```

-Advantages:
+#### Advantages:

 It is a good metric to use when the target variable has a large range of values, as it scales the differences between predictions and actual values based on the log of the target variable.
 It punishes large differences between the predicted and actual values more heavily than smaller differences, which can be useful in certain applications.
 It is less sensitive to outliers than mean squared error (MSE), which can make it a better metric to use when the dataset contains outliers.

-Disadvantages:
+#### Disadvantages:

-It is not interpretable in the same way as other metrics such as mean absolute error (MAE) or R-squared, which can make it difficult to explain to non-technical stakeholders.
+1. It is not interpretable in the same way as other metrics such as mean absolute error (MAE) or R-squared, which can make it difficult to explain to non-technical stakeholders.
-It can be difficult to compare MSLE scores across different datasets, as the metric depends on the scale of the target variable.
+2. It can be difficult to compare MSLE scores across different datasets, as the metric depends on the scale of the target variable.
-It can be sensitive to zero values in the actual values, as the logarithm of zero is undefined.
+3. It can be sensitive to zero values in the actual values, as the logarithm of zero is undefined.
 This can be addressed by adding a small constant to the actual values before calculating the metric.

-Mean absolute percentage error (MAPE)
+### Mean absolute percentage error (MAPE)
 The mean absolute percentage error (MAPE) is a commonly used evaluation metric in forecasting and time series analysis.
 It measures the average percentage deviation of the predicted values from the actual values.

 $$
 𝑀𝐴𝑃𝐸=(1/𝑛)∗Σ(|(𝑦𝑖−ŷ𝑖)/𝑦𝑖|)∗100
 $$

-where:

-n: number of observations
+where n: number of observations

 ```tsql
 MAPE = mean_absolute_percentage_error(y, y_pred)